OceanBioME/OceanBioME.jl/paper/paper.md

 ``OceanBioME.jl`` is a flexible modelling environment written in Julia [@julia] for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.
 OceanBioME can be used as a stand-alone box model, or integrated into ``Oceananigans.jl`` [@Oceananigans] simulations of ocean-flavoured fluid dynamics in one-, two-, or three-dimensions.
 As a result, OceanBioME and Oceananigans can be used to simulate the biogeochemical response across an enormous range of scales: from surface boundary layer turbulence at the meter scale to eddying global ocean simulations at the planetary scale, and on computational systems ranging from laptops to supercomputers.
+An example small-scale problem is shown in Figure 1.
 OceanBioME leverages Julia's multiple dispatch and effective inline capabilities to fuse its computations directly into existing Oceananigans kernels, thus maintaining Oceananigans' bespoke performance, memory- and cost-efficiency on GPUs in OceanBioME-augmented simulations.

+![Here we replicate the Eady problem where a background buoyancy gradient and corresponding thermal wind generate a sub-mesoscale eddy, roughly following the setup of Taylor (2016).
+To this physical setup, we added a medium complexity (9 tracers) biogeochemical model, some of which are shown above.
+On top of this, we added particles modelling the growth of sugar kelp which are free-floating and advected by the flow, and carbon dioxide exchange from the air.
+A key advantage of writing ``OceanBioME.jl`` in Julia is that it offers accessibility similar to high-level languages such as Python, with the speed of languages like C and Fortran and built-in parallelism.
+This means that models can be run significantly faster than the equivalent in other high-level languages.
+``OceanBioME.jl`` can run on GPUs, allowing the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) to simulate 10 days of evolution in about 30 minutes of computing time on an Nvidia P100 GPU.](eady_example.png)

 OceanBioME is built with a highly modular design that allows user control and customization.
 There are three distinct module types implemented in OceanBioME.jl.